denoland/vscode_deno/README.md

 yarn add -D typescript-deno-plugin typescript
 ```

+### With JetBrains IDEs

+Prerequisite: Follow manual installation instructions as described in [VSCode install](/With-VS-Code).

+1. Open TypScript preferences:

+`Preferences | Languages & Frameworks | TypeScript`

+2. Change the TypeScript path to the local installed typescript path e.g. `~/myapp/node_modules/typescript`

+*Tested with WebStorm.
+Hypothetically, should run in all JetBrains IDEs.*

 ### Configuration

 After install typescript-deno-plugin, Then you can add a `plugins` section to your [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html).